 That should be enough for this post, but I’ll go on.
 I’ve always been generous, sometimes to my own detriment.
 But I love doing things for people I love, and for people I’ve never met.

 I was privileged to photograph a family that is very dear to me that has had a rough six months.
-I’ve known them for about twenty years, when their daughters came to our son’s school.
+I’ve known them for about twenty years, from when their daughters came to our son’s school.
 They have been pulling together, as one among them has been going through a serious health difficulty.
-When I found all 21 were going to all be here, together, from four states for the first time in – ever!
+When I found all 21 were going to be all here, together, from four states for the first time in – ever!
 I knew I just had to give them the gift of family portraits.

-I gave some of my family, tribe and other MKMMA fellow travelers a text and asked for prayers and good wishes as I knew this would be a challenge.
+I sent some of my family, tribe, and other MKMMA fellow travelers a text and asked for prayers and good wishes as I knew this would be a challenge.
 I packed up my studio lights, cameras, and other bags and bundles of necessary stuff and headed out – alone.
 My fine assistant was home sick, so it was all me.
-I got to the location, had left my extension cords home, my light meter refused to work, and my wireless transmitter wouldn’t transmit.
+I got to the location, found I had left my extension cords home, my light meter refused to work, and my wireless transmitter wouldn’t transmit.
 There were more unexpected roadblocks, but I kept my cool, and as I was setting up, and being flexible, and trusting that all would be well, I had texts of encouragement pouring in from those I’d asked to be with me in spirit.
 And of course, it worked out.
 The borrowed extension cords were available.
 The light ratio may not have been exactly right, but it worked out.
 I had packed the sync cords so I didn’t need the wireless transmitter.
 I did it all without my assistant, and because he wasn’t there to shoo me out when I was done, I had a lovely, long, personal chat with my friend who is on the same cancer road I was on 12 years ago.

 It all works out.
 Every time.
 Maybe not how we planned – but it always works out.
 I’ve given up a lot of anxiety I used to carry, because I know – it always works out.